IoriBranford/dragontail-doc/docs/concept.md

 *Who is the player?
 What is the setting?
 What is the fantasy the game grants the player?
 What emotions do you want the player to feel?
 What keeps the player engaged for the duration of their play?*

 You play Rose, a coastal village girl in a 16th-17th-century fantasy land.
 After her first taste of dragon blood, she has begun to transform into a dragon.

-As Rose, you experience the thrill of heroic battles using dragon powers against mobs of villains.
+As Rose, enjoy growing your dragon powers and using them in exciting heroic battles against mobs of villains.
+Each drink of dragon blood advances Rose's transformation, unlocking new draconic moves.

 ## Visual and Audio Style